jaysmartinez/jaysmartinez/README.md

 <h1 align="center">Hi, I'm Jay</h1>
 <h3 align="center">A Full-Stack developer and Professional Tech Nerd</h3>

-<p>Im a Full-Stack Web Developer with a range of experiences in the web field.
-From small Creative Agencies to large Tech Companies, I'm always up for a challenge and enjoy collaborating with teams to find innovative solutions.</p>
+<p>I am a results-driven Full-Stack Developer with ten years of experience in Software Engineering, Technical Project Management, Web Development, and IT support.
+Leveraging my experience from startups to large Tech companies, I've thrived at working in international teams using agile approaches to deliver projects on time and within budget.
+I have expertise in debugging and resolving technical issues to improve user experience and satisfaction, as well as quality assurance testing and working as a developer advocate.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">